neo954/sichuan-cookbook/README.md

 * [x] Create PDF book of the original book from the binary images and the OCR results.
-* [ ] Organize each recipe in the book with an abstract data structure, and save them with an open-standard file format, say JSON (JavaScript Object Notation).
+* [ ] Organize each recipe in the book with an abstract data structure, and save them as LaTeX document.
-* [ ] Write program to compile the JSON data to LaTeX documents.
 * [ ] Reproduce the appearance of the original book with LaTeX typesetting.
 * [ ] Render LaTeX documents and create PDF book.
 * [ ] Optionally, add comments to the book based on research.